mmf1982/QTnetCDF/README.md

 # QTnetCDF

 QTnetCDF is a hdf/ netCDF4 viewer with emphasis on plotting.
-It is implemented in plotting and uses QT.
+It is implemented in python and uses QT.
 It can open netCDF4, hdf5 and hdf4 files.
 For hdf4 files, it tries to remove the vdata that only represents sd variable attributes or dimensions.
+The functionality for hdf4 files is somewhat reduced.

-It is tested with python3.7 and python3.8.
+It is tested with python3.7 (on linux) and python3.8 on windows.
 Under windows, it works with installing the needed packages via anaconda and python3.8.
 Under linux, it is recommended to use the setup scripts in conjuction with pip and python3.7, see Quick start below.

-## Quick start
+## Quick start for linux

 Create and activate a virtual environment: